Tenant resources¶

 The first 8 properties allow TRAC to identify the repository.

-User authentication method defines how users browsing the repository to select models for import are authenticated.
-The two options are via the OAUTH application (github-auth) or using PAT tokens (Manual).
+User authentication method set how users browsing the repository in trac are to be authenticated - it’s either OAUTH application (github-auth) or a PAT token (Manual).

 Note